QingliangLi/d3workshop/README.md

     .attr("transform", "translate(${margin.left},${margin.top})")
 ```
 Let's breakdown what this D3 code block is doing.
-- The first line selects the `<body>` tag in the HTML and appends (nest) a `svg` element within the <body> element.
+- The first line selects the `<body>` tag in the HTML and appends (or nests) a `svg` element within the `<body>` element.
-- The next three lines define attributes for the svg element.
+- The next three lines define attributes for the `svg` element.
 - The second-to-last line appends a `g` element to `svg`.
-- The last line applies a transformation to the `g` element.
+- The last line applies a transformation (a translation) to the `g` element.

 **Note**: There is a D3 distinction between a 2 space and 4 space indentation.
 Two space indentation means you are returning a new selection and 4 space indentation means working with an existing selection.
-[REF]
+Don't worry if that means nothing to you at the moment.
+Just know that its intentional.
+[REFERENCE NEEDED]

-### Loading in Data
+### Reading in Data
 We will be looking at data from Major League Baseball 2018 season and the accumulation of wins by each team as the season progresses.

 The data resides in a Github gist.
-There is also a copy in our folder but I wanted to show you how to read from a url.
+There is also a copy in our folder but I wanted to show you that you can also read files from the web.
 ```javascript
 const fileLocation = 'https://gist.githubusercontent.com/caocscar/8cdb75721ea4f6c8a032a00ebc73516c/raw/854bbee2faffb4f6947b6b6c2424b18ca5a8970e/mlb2018.csv'
 ```

 Next we will read the file, parse it, convert it into an array of objects (line 1) and filter it by date using our custom `filterData` function (lines 2 & 3).
-I choose April 4th as the start date as every team has won at least one game by then (helping avoid some complications).
+I chose April 4th as the start date as every team has won at least one game by then (helping avoid some other complications with adding teams dynamically).
 ```javascript
 DATA = await d3.csv(fileLocation, type)
 let chartDate = new Date(2018,3,3)